andrewmoise/grits/README.md

 * `module_http.go` for providing HTTP service
 * `module_mount.go` for FUSE mounting
-* `module_localvolume.go` for a local writable storage volume
+* `module_volume.go` for a local writable storage volume

-### `grits.cfg`
+### `config.json`

 This is the core config file.
 Most of it involves configuring particular modules.
-If you look at the sample config, you'll be able to see the setup of some of the main modules to make a simple instance of the server work:
+There are a decent number, in a variety of states of working-ness, but you can see a quick sample in the sample config.
+Some among them that may be useful and somewhat-work right now are:

-* `localvolume` is the module creating a local writable volume of storage
+* `volume` provides a local writable volume of storage
 * `mount` creates a FUSE mount of a particular volume to a local directory
-* `http` creates an HTTP endpoint providing access to the API, and optionally serving some files directly
+* `http` creates an HTTP endpoint providing access to the API
-* `deployment` requests that a particular directory from a particular volume get served in some particular URL space.
-This is analagous to `location` in nginx.
-This affects both the `http` module (by mapping the volume-storage space to URL path space), and also the `serviceworker` module (requesting that the service worker do the same on the client side, avoiding RTTs and potentially utilizing other mirrors)
-* `serviceworker` sets up necessary server-side stuff to support the service worker
+* `serviceworker` sets up a service worker which will run all web accesses through a client-side Grits cache automatically, so these benefits apply to any content

-Other modules of note:

-* `mirror` - Serve content on behalf of someone else's grits server
-* `origin` - Host a network of mirrors

-* `peer` - Connect to a network of grits servers to share content
-* `tracker` - Host a network of peers

-Mirror/origin and peer/tracker are obviously closely related, but for now the base peer-to-peer communication modules are separated from the file mirroring modules.

-* `pin` - Configure a "pin" on a particular part of the file space, keep its files always in local storage.
-This is mostly unused yet, it will become a lot more relevant once remote volumes and sparsely stored namespaces come into play.
+Check out the source in `internal/gritsd/module_{whatever}.go` to see the configuration for each.

 ### Other useful directories

 * `client/` defines vital client-side content.
 It gets populated into a special read-only volume on startup, so that clients can always access stuff within it.
 * `var/` is where all writable data for the server is kept.
-I think it would be fine (and recommended) to have the entire `grits/` directory outside of `var/` owned by some different user and read-only from the point of view of the server process.
+It should be fine (and is recommended) to have the entire `grits/` directory outside of `var/` owned by some different user, and read-only from the POV of the server process.
-* `testbed/` is where scratch data for all the testbed's mirror servers is kept.
-This should be safe to blow away if you want to, although that will cause a repeat of the entire slow startup process including requesting all new certs for the testbed mirrors.

-## Roadmap

-The big roadmap, more or less, is:

-* First cut of various core pieces and rough testing (done)
-* [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) basic storage fundamentals (done)
-* FUSE mounting (semi-done)
-* Service worker (WIP)
-* Remote mounting (todo)
-* DHT and node-to-node communication (todo)
-* Real production server tooling / testing / configurability / polish (todo)
-* Performance (todo)
-* Production polish and what's needed for real server operation (todo)

-There's a more detailed task list, mostly just an internal punch list, in TODO.md.

-## Obvious questions

-### Isn't this IPFS?

-Yeah, kind of.
-I'd like to reuse parts of IPFS, and delvers into the code may have noticed that I'm reusing CID v0 as the format for the content blob addresses.
-IPFS is *so* heavyweight, though, and its latency seems to be high enough that it is a non-starter for use for individual web assets at the level of a single small file.
-I've wound up reimplementing a lot of stuff instead of trying to use IPFS's stuff.
-We're just operating in a different domain.

-Specifically, we are *not* attempting massive scale or full peer-to-peer operation, but we *are* attempting to have high performance and lightweight process footprints, so that it's feasible to run the thing in a service worker or on a not-powerful server.

-### Won't this be subject to malicious nodes?

-Yes.
-We're only requesting data with a specified known hash, and verifying the hash, so it shouldn't be possible to provide poisoned data real easily, but yes you could mess up the system in other ways.
-I'm not envisioning everyone in the world being able to run a node in any system; it would be a semi-trusted role which if they're clearly messing up the system then you would boot them out of.

-In particular, the current service worker will return an internal server error to the user if some mirror is serving up content that doesn't match the hash it is supposed to have.
-The intent is that this gets noticed and then handled as an administrative problem, as opposed to a technical problem with malicious nodes being an "expected" happening that the code is coping with.

-### Is this secure?
-Should I turn this on and leave the endpoint up on my production server?

-Oh mercy, no. At some point I will do some basic level of security audit to the endpoints but that has not been done.
-There are surely exploits and ways you can use the endpoints to do malicious things.
-Internal testing only.

-### What about performance?
-Dropped nodes?
-NAT?

-So, all of these are solved problems within IPFS -- my plan is to try to be lightweight with implementation where possible, but there's always the option (particularly with NAT and maintenance of the swarm) to just back up and punt to using IPFS, and focus on the stuff that's genuinely new design ideas.
-At this point, I've more or less settled on reimplementing most of it, but there's always the option of doing (for example) the blob storage from one of the boxo modules and saving ourselves some getting-it-production-ready pain.

-### What about privacy?

-Well, you're exposing your IP address to the world if you decide to participate in the swarm.
-That's potentially an issue.
-We'll have to be a little careful about who we expose the proxy network to, and to make sure that people are anonymous if they do participate in the proxy network, but even so it'll be something to be careful with.

-### How do we incentivize people to contribute resources, and prevent free riders?

-So since we're in a relatively small "all friends here" network, we can afford to just have all the nodes blast out data to whoever requests it, and if someone's being obnoxious to the point that it creates an issue then it's dealt with administratively instead of technologically.

-## Contributing
+## In Conclusion

-If you're interested in trying out running a node once it gets to that point, you can star the repo and I'll send an update, or just send me a note here.
-In the meantime feel free to check out the code (although, again, it's still super rough) and let me know what you think of the concept or the implementation.
+See?
+It's neat.
+I made a Discord for it, come join the fun, let me know what you think.

+(discord link)

 ## Enjoy!